charlesxjyang/ebike-library-rva/content/_index.md

 Note the rebate amounts are primarily limited by the gift card options offered by different vendors.
 If you know of ways around this (or are a vendor and want to support us) please reach out to [hi@ebikelibraryrva.org](mailto:hi@ebikelibraryrva.org)

-If you are not eligible, you can check out our [e-bike buying guide, which includes referral links for online vendors](/get-yours).
+If you are not eligible, you can check out our [e-bike buying guide, which includes referral links for online vendors](/get-yours) or [check out an e-bike from our library](/library)

 | | |
 |-|-|